 Limit the synchronized issues

-Often it makes sense to only synchronize issues meeting a certain condition (e.g. with label "sync).
-For this use case, you can further limit the set of synchronized issues by defining JQL filters.
+Often it makes sense to only synchronize issues meeting a certain condition (e.g. with label "sync").
+For this use case, you can further limit the set of synchronized issues by defining a JQL filter.
 The JQL will always be combined with the corresponding project (Project A or Project B), so that you don't accidentally select issues from other projects.

 The JQL always applies to all issue types.
 If you want to limit only the synchronization of specific issue types, you have to define this in your JQL statement.